heresmajid/disney-scraper/README.md

 - Run Command Prompt as Administrator

 **If script fails:**
+- **Check proxy settings first** - Most common issue
+- Verify proxy credentials are correct and active
 - Make sure you updated the date correctly
 - Check if virtual environment is active
 - Verify all required input files are present

 **If no output files are generated:**
 - Check the script for any error messages
+- **Verify proxy is working** - Test with browser or other tools
 - Make sure the date range is valid
+- Check if the API endpoints are accessible
 - Verify input data is available for the specified dates

+**Common Error Messages:**
+- `Connection timeout` or `Proxy error` → Check proxy settings
+- `401 Unauthorized` → Verify proxy credentials
+- `No data collected` → Check date range and API availability

 ## Need Help?
 If you encounter any issues, please contact the development team with: